Property Litigation Costs: Recovery and Negotiation

 If you have been ordered costs in your favour, to be paid to you by your opponent, we can assist in preparing a detailed Bill of Costs for the costs which you have incurred.
 We will assist in serving this Bill of Costs legally to your opponent and can negotiate on your behalf in order to ensure maximum recovery of your costs.

-If a costs order has been made against you in a property litigation costs dispute and you have been served with a Bill of Costs which you are required to pay, we can assist in raising Points of Disputes to any costs which are unreasonable and excessive within the Bill of Costs.
-As well as drafting legal Points of Dispute on your behalf, we can negotiate with the receiving party to ensure you are not paying for any unreasonable costs.
+If a costs order has been made against you and you are required to pay costs in a property litigation dispute, once you have been served with a Bill of Costs, we can assist in raising Points of Disputes to any costs which are unreasonable and excessive within the Bill of Costs.
+As well as drafting compliant Points of Dispute on your behalf, we can negotiate with the receiving party to ensure you are not paying for any unreasonable costs.

 If you wish to discuss your costs query further, please contact us on 01204 397302 or firstname.lastname@example.org.
 You are welcome to also complete our online query form, and we will contact you to discuss your costs query further.